RhamaaCMS/RhamaaCLI/docs/docs/getting-started/quick-start.md

     Rhamaa CLI creates apps in the `apps/` directory.
 This keeps your project organized and follows Django best practices.

 !!! tip "Force Installation"
-    If you need to reinstall an app, use the `--force` flag:
+    If you need to reinstall a prebuilt app into the same folder, use the `--force` flag:
     ```bash
-    rhamaa add articles --force
+    rhamaa startapp articles --prebuild articles --force
     ```

 !!! tip "Check Project Type"